HassanBerro05/Accessibility-Tool-Analysis/README.md

 ## Repository Contents
 • **Axiomatic System Design**: Axiomatic system design brief description.

-• **Data Preparation and Processing**: Contains code and functions used for data extraction, cleaning, and manipulation.
+• **Data Preparation and Processing**: Contains codes and functions used for data extraction, cleaning, and manipulation.

 • **Data/**: Includes processed anonymized dataset used in the analysis.